Flowers Beginning With R

 Rhododendron flower

 Rhododendron is a considerable genus of woody plants, included in the health family Ericaceae.
 They produce cluster bell-shaped flowers that come in pink, purple, red, and white within the same species.
-They prefer wet, well-drained, acidic soil with a pH range of 4.5 to 6.0, and a thick layer of mulch helps maintain moisture and protect their thin roots.
+T

 The trick to growing healthy rhododendrons is to provide adequate soil conditions.
 Individuals with a naturally higher pH can lower it by adding peat moss or other organic matter.
-Water more often during dry times, but make sure the soil is dry before the next soaking.

 Feature Detail